juseljuk/watsonx-orchestrate-workshop/part1-setup/README.md

 5. After Bob has saved the documentation, it will ask you to permission to make the script executable.
 Click on the **Run** to execute the command.

-6. Finally Bob will summarize the task for you.
+6. Finally Bob will summarize the task for you

     <img src="images/image-18.png" alt="Task summary" width="350px">

-7. Open a terminal window within Bob IDE:
+7. Open a terminal window within Bob IDE

    - From the Bob main menu bar, select **Terminal** > **New Terminal**